justinadr2/Researching-Hardware/README.md

-Black-box test programs for evaluating hardware architecture purely from software level and to find potential insecurities.
+### Black-box test programs for evaluating hardware architecture purely from software level and to find potential insecurities.

-Tested on i5-1135G7, 4 Core(s), 8 Logical Processor(s)
+### Tested on i5-1135G7

+** Each folder is a different program **